willcl-ark/lightningtenna/README.md

 ## Setup

-1) C-Lightning on MESH and GATEWAY *must* be modified before compilation:
+1) C-Lightning must be v0.7.1 on MESH and GATEWAY and *must* be modified before compilation:

     1) Apply the following changes to source code for C-Lightning on MESH and GATEWAY: